socketstream/socketstream/doc/guide/en/request_middleware.md

 ### Food for thought

-Websocket Middleware allows for many exciting new opportunities around models and scaling.
+Request Middleware allows for many exciting new opportunities around models and scaling.

 For example you could write your own middleware which handles CRUD requests (create, update, delete, etc) and forwards them directly to MongoDB, or use [Hook.IO](https://github.com/hookio/hook.io) to forward incoming requests to a different system altogether.

 Bear in mind there's no need to define any RPC actions at all if your middleware can respond to all incoming requests.

 We'll be exploring all these ideas in the future when time permits, but you don't have to wait for us.
-Start experimenting today and publish your websocket middleware module on npm for everyone to use.
+Start experimenting today and publish your middleware module on npm for everyone to use.